mmgen/MMGenLive/README.md

   to unlock the disk.
 Enter the password `mmgen`.
 After the graphical interface appears, follow the instructions on the terminal screen.

-## Install MMGenLive using the automated shell script (Linux only):
+## Build the MMGenLive USB image using the automated shell script (Linux only):

 * Clone the mmgen and MMGenLive repositories: